-Kelsey Celek is a director and teaching artist currently based in Cherry Hill, New Jersey.
+Kelsey Celek is a director and teaching artist currently based in Dayton, Ohio.
 Some of her favorite directing credits include Tarzan (an ASL-integrated production), Elephant and Piggie’s “We Are in a Play!”, and Stellaluna.

 Kelsey has led classes for students ages 3-adult, covering topics such as acting, musical theatre, puppetry, and devised theatre.
 Kelsey has also designed and implemented arts integrated curriculum for the classroom.
 In 2018, Kelsey was named Outstanding Fine Arts Teacher of the Year by Arts Quincy of Quincy, Illinois.

 Kelsey has had the pleasure of working with students across the country through the Missoula Children’s Theater, the Jewish Federation of Greater Dayton, the Children’s Theatre of Cincinnati, Quincy Community Theatre and the Omaha Theater Company at the Rose Theatre.